-MST served eleven (11) youth/families in 2019.
-Eight (8) of the cases in 2019 had instrumental outcomes met.
-Three (3) cases did not complete the services due to a change of placement and/or refusal from the parents to continue services.
+MST served five (5) youth/families in 2020.
+All five (5) of the cases in 2020 had instrumental outcomes met.

 Instrumental outcomes are:

 - Evidence that the primary caregiver has improved the parenting skills necessary for handling subsequent problems; - Evidence of improved family relations; - Improved network of informal social supports;